Our Main Location is 251 Undergraduate Library

 Upcoming Events at the Writers Workshop

-This workshop will be most useful to first- or second-year undergraduate students who are currently writing research papers.
+This workshop will be most useful to undergraduate students who are writing final course papers.

 Graduate Write-a-Thons at the Writers Workshop

 Stuck in a writing slump?
 Looking for a distraction-free setting to work on a thesis, dissertation, or article?
 Re-energize your writing practices at The Writers Workshop's Friday Write-A-Thons--every other Friday 9:30-4:30 in 251 UG.
 Each session will begin with a short conversation about goals and end with a brief wrap-up of accomplishments.
 We will provide coffee and light snacks.